Table of Contents

 Can Salicylic Acid remove Acne Scars?

-Spot treatment with salicylic acid is effective in healing as well as fading away acne scars to a large extent.
+Spot treatment with salicylic acid is effective in healing and removing acne scars to a large extent.

 References: